TristanCacqueray/tristancacqueray.github.io/content/blog/switching-to-ergo-keyboard.md

 I forgot to mention yesterday that while ergonomics was the primary reason for using such a keyboard, I also enjoy the fact that this keyboard is designed for long term usage with a durable design.
-It looks like this one will not end up in the trash and I will be able to repair failures that will happen in the future.
+It looks like I will be able to repair failures that will happen in the future.

 ## Mon, Oct 30: Getting to work